Things you need to know about first aid legal requirements

 What does your course consist of?

-This makes it easy for you to gain top class first aid training meets current health and safety legislation.
+This makes it easy for you to gain top class first aid training and be able to meets current health and safety legislation.

 Our trainers are fully qualified and accredited.
-They are regularly reviewed to ensure what they teach is up to date.
+We regularly review them to ensure that we teach up-to-date information.

 They will also bring everything they require to you.
 All you have to supply is a room.